gonewest818/dimmer.el/README.md

 `dimmer-percent` controls the degree to which unselected buffers are dimmed.
 Range is 0.0 - 1.0, and default is 0.20.
 Increase value if you like the other buffers to be more dim.

-Set `dimmer-invert` to `t` if you have a dark-on-light theme such that your faces need to be *lighter* in order to appear dimmer onscreen.

 Use `dimmer-exclusion-regexp` to describe patterns for buffer names that should never be dimmed, for example, you could match buffers created by helm.